ASPNyan/QuotesBot/README.md

 The bool argument sends the message as ephemeral if it is set to true, meaning the message can only be seen by the command author.

+- ### `/random bool`
+The `random` command uses one argument, a boolean (true/false).

+It gets a random quote from the current guild and sends it into the channel where the interaction was created.

+The bool argument sends the message as ephemeral if it is set to true, meaning the message can only be seen by the command author.

 ---
 ## Setup